 The main purpose of a page’s meta description is to get the visitors from SERPs and social media to click the link to your page.
 In that sense, you can write and think of it as a “mini-ad” for your page, offering a preview of the page content.
 Since so many results populate from a Google search, the meta description is your small (but valuable!) real estate space to succinctly explain what the page offers – in other words, if done right, it allows your listing to stand out.

 The meta description, if written well, helps improve click-through rate (CTR) to your site from the search engine results pages (SERPs).
 Google says that the meta description doesn't lead to direct page rank benefits, but there is an indirect benefit, as a well-written meta description will increase CTR, and Google does use this user-controlled metric to determine page rank in search results.

 Users will click content that appeals to them and answers their query, so make sure that you write your meta description with the user in mind.
 Searchers will appreciate good content, you just have entice them to get to it first.

 The below outlines how to write a good meta description and subsequently increase your organic search CTR.

-Now that you know what a meta description is and why it's important for your site and content, let's explain how to write one.
-A good meta description prioritizes the user experience and has the following 3 features:
+Now that you know what a meta description is and why it's important for your site and content, let's go over how to write one.
+A good meta description prioritizes the user experience and has the following three features: